 Life in Aix-en-Provence

 Welcome and Orientation

 Orientation to Aix-en-Provence kicks off with a welcome “apéritif” on the Sunday following arrival, during which students, staff and host families meet and mingle.
-On Monday students are greeted by IAU’s President, Deans and Directors, and spend the day learning information such as adapting to living with your host family, staying safe while going out, joining sports teams and clubs, obtaining a cell phone, adjusting course schedules, and getting to know your way around both the city and campus.
+On Monday students are greeted by IAU’s President, Deans and Directors, and spend the day learning information such as adapting to living with your host family, staying safe while going out, joining sports teams and clubs, obtaining a cell phone or SIM card, adjusting course schedules, and getting to know your way around both the city and campus.